 For a start, there’s Legendary Entertainment, the production company behind The Dark Knight (2008), Jurassic World (2015), Godzilla vs. Kong (2021), and – of course – Denis Villeneuve’s Dune movie.
 They’re the immense and elemental sandworm rumbling beneath the surface, ready to swallow up everyone involved like Fremen finger food.
 Then there’s the estate of the late Frank Herbert, the literary originator of the Dune way back in 1965 and a huge influence on everything from Star Wars (sandworms, desert worlds, mystic monastic orders) to Warhammer 40,000 (psychic navigators, immortal emperors, doomy medievalism).
-Its current custodians, novelists Brian Herbert and Kevin J. Anderson, are continuing to build on this already richly layered world with the second in the Caladan prequel trilogy and the sixteenth Dune book they’ve written together, Dune: The Lady of Caladan, which is released on September 21st.
+Its current custodians, novelists Brian Herbert and Kevin J. Anderson, are continuing to build on this already richly layered world with the second in the Caladan prequel trilogy and the 16th Dune book they’ve written together, Dune: The Lady of Caladan.

 Not so Dune.
 Oh god-emperor, no.